GryphonR/google-forms-gekko-plugin/README.md

-# Google Forms Gekko Plugin (V2.1)
+# Google Forms Gekko Plugin (V2.1.1)

+V2.1.1 update for compatibility with gekko 0.6.x

 A gekko plugin for live trading that submits all trades to a google spreadsheet through Forms

-Warning: The latest (30/5/18) versions of gekko do not emit the trade event that this plugin relies on!
-You need to find a fix or use an older version of gekko until this is fixed in the develop branch.

 ## What it does
 Each time gekko completes a trade (live or paper) it updates a google sheet with the trade price and new balances via a post request to a google form.
 One form can be used to submit data from all bots, a new sheet is automatically created for each pair and exchange combination.
 Each sheet has a basic list of trades and overall P/L as well as % profitable trades, slippage from advice price, exposure time, and time taken to fill the order.
 Profit and loss in a FIAT currency at time of trade is also recorded using the cryptocompare API - Useful if you need to do tax calculations.

-The plugin can only log values gekko gives it, and relies on the gekko trade event being triggered.
-Recent versions of gekko on the develop branch have not been emmitting the trade event, and not always reporting figures that agree with the exchange.
-A fix for the emit event triggering (as of 5/2018) was suggested by xFFFFF here: https://forum.gekko.wizb.it/thread-56609-post-58687.html#pid58687

 Each sheet looks like this:
 ![alt text](https://i.imgur.com/pDQrveG.png "Example")